-FLO 287C
+FLO 287C 2.0 units

-Intermediate Floral Design-Banquet Holiday
+Intermediate Floral Design-Banquet Holiday 1.5 hours lecture, 1.5 hours laboratory

-Recommended Preparation: One semester of ID 286A or ID 286B.
+Recommended Preparation: One semester of FLO 286A or FLO 286B.

 This is one of three courses which constitute a comprehensive overview of techniques used at an intermediate level within the floral industry.
 This course covers skills needed to successfully produce indoor, outdoor and poolside events, banquets, parties, or related party work.